 Main Article Content

-This paper investigates the impact of media Campaign on the prevention and spread of Lassa fever in Ebonyi state.
-354 respondents were randomly selected from six rural communities in the state as study sample, while structured questionnaires was used for collecting data.
-SPSS version 20.0 was used to analyse the data.
-Results of Analysis reveal that the media campaign has rural reach but has little or no impact.
-The results also reveal that the campaign failed to create appropriate awareness of the disease, its preventive /curative health behaviours.
-It further reveals that there are no health behaviour modifications among the people because of the campaign.
-Therefore, this paper recommends the modification of media contents to incorporate the required preventive/curative health behaviours.
+This paper investigates the impact of media campaign on the prevention and spread of Lassa fever in Ebonyi state.
+354 respondents were randomly selected from six rural communities in the state as study sample, while structured questionnaires were used for collecting data.
+SPSS version 20.0 was used to analyze the data.
+Results of analysis reveal that the media campaign has rural reach but has little or no impact.
+The results also reveal that the campaign failed to create appropriate awareness of the disease, its preventive/curative health behaviors.
+It further reveals that there are no health behavior modifications among the people because of the campaign.
+Therefore, this paper recommends the modification of media contents to incorporate the required preventive/curative health behaviors.
 Secondly, mandatory mass media awareness campaign and jingles in every news hour is recommended.